 Then he saw that things had changed,

-Furniture had been moved and rearranged.
+Furniture had moved and been rearranged.

 Where some sort of order existed before,

-Now cobwebs and dust-covered all but the door.
+There were now cobwebs and dust-covered all but the door.

 He started to speak but they were all deaf,